AllenInstitute/swdb_2023/databook/_build/html/_sources/visual-coding-2p/vc2p-dataset.md

 pd.DataFrame(exps)
 ```

+id
+: The <b>experiment container id</b>

+imaging_depth
+: The [imaging depth](imaging_depths) that data was acquired at, in um from the surface of cortex.

+targeted_structure
+: The brain structure that was imaged in this session.

+cre_line
+: The {term}`Cre line` that the mouse has.

+reporter_line
+: The {term}`Reporter line` that the mouse has.

+donor_name
+: The id of the mouse that was imaged.

+specimen_name
+: The full name of the mouse including its genotype and donor name.

+tags
+: A list of tags

+failed
+: Boolean indicating whether the experiment container failed QC.
+By default, only container that pass QC are returned.
+Users must specify to include failed experiment containers if looking for these.

 You see there are 16 experiments for this Cre line in VISp.
 They all have different <b>experiment container ids</b> (called "id" here) and they mostly have different <b>donor names</b> which identify the mouse that was imaged.
 This Cre line was imaged at two different imaging depths, sampling both layer 2/3 and layer 4.
 But they all have the same Cre line, targeted structure and reporter line.

-### Exercise: How many experiment containers were collected in VISp for each Cre line?
+## Exercise: How many experiment containers were collected in each cortical visual area for each Cre line?

 ```{code-cell} ipython3
 cre_lines = boc.get_all_cre_lines()